uclahs-cds/pipeline-call-sSV/.github/ISSUE_TEMPLATE/issue_report.md

 ---
-name: Bug report
+name: Issue report
 about: Create a report to help us improve our pipelines
-title: "[]"
+title: ""
 labels: ''
 assignees: ''

 ---

-**Describe the bug**
+**Describe the issue**
-A clear and concise description of what the bug is.
-Please include the following in your bug report along with any explicit errors observed
+A clear and concise description of what the issue is.
+Please include the following in your issue report along with any explicit errors observed
 * Pipeline release version
 * Cluster you are using (SGE/Slurm-Dev/Slurm-Test)
 * Node type (F2s (lowmem) / F72s (midmem) / M64s (execute))